inkline/inkline.io/src/pages/docs/introduction/installation/nuxt.md

 ---
-title: Nuxt.js CLI Installation - Inkline
+title: Nuxt.js Installation - Inkline
 description: Install Inkline for any application created using Nuxt.js.
 ---